prithuchauhan/Pytorch_basics/readMe.md

 5. linear_regression_using_pytorch : we replace all manual steps in the previous code by functionalities from pytorch - autograd, optimizers, and linear models.

 6. NN_from_scratch : construct a simple NN from scratch without torch on the MNIST data set using numpy and maths to classify digits with 0.85 accuracy

+7. dataset&dataloaders : introduction to dataloaders and basic maths involving batches and no of iterations.